Skip to main navigation Skip to main content

 Children aged 10 – 17 years old can be given a youth conditional caution if they admit a criminal offence.

-A youth caution is a formal out of court disposal.
-Youth conditional cautions are a caution with one or more conditions attached.
+A youth conditional caution is a formal out of court disposal.
+Youth conditional cautions are a youth caution with one or more conditions attached.
 If a child does not keep to the conditions they could be prosecuted for the original offence.

 When a person who is authorised to give a youth conditional caution is deciding whether a youth conditional caution is appropriate for a child, they should refer the matter to the Youth Offending Team (YOT) for an assessment.
 The final decision lies with the decision-maker, but the YOT’s recommendations should be taken into account.
 A child must have an appropriate adult if they are given a youth conditional caution.
 Unlike the youth caution, a child must consent to the youth conditional caution and the conditions attached.